Dora the Explorer: Journey to the Purple Planet

-Dora the Explorer: Journey to the Purple Planet is a 2005 action-adventure video game based on the television series Dora the Explorer, developed by Monkey Bar Games and published by Global Star Software.
+Dora the Explorer: Journey to the Purple Planet is a 2005 action-adventure video game based on the television series Dora the Explorer, developed by Vicious Cycle Software and published by Global Star Software.
 The game was released for GameCube in North America on October 13, 2005, and later in the PAL regions on December 16, 2005.
 The PlayStation 2 version was released in PAL region on December 2, 2005, and later in North America on February 9, 2006.
 Based on an episode from the show, the game is about Dora and Boots finding lost aliens from a Saturn-like planet known as the Purple Planet.
 To take them home, Dora and Boots are required to collect keys to open a space gate leading to the Purple Planet.
 To fuel their rocket ship, Dora and Boots need to collect 10 space gems at each level.

 Plot

 When Dora and Boots are looking up at outer space, a flying saucer containing five aliens (Flinky, Inky, Plinky, Dinky, and Al) from the Purple Planet lands on Earth.
 However, the saucer falls apart, and Dora and Boots have to get the aliens back to the Purple Planet.
 Isa has a rocket ship that Dora and Boots can borrow, which is located on top of the Tall Mountain.
 To get there, Dora and Boots first need to cross the Turtle River, get past the Icky Sticky Sand, swing over Crocodile Lake, and climb up to the top of the mountain.
 When they reach the top of the mountain, Dora and Boots launch themselves into outer space.
 When Dora and Boots get to the Purple Planet, they receive a present from the aliens to fly back to Earth.